Christopherdillard99/Christopherdillard99/README.md

 <h3 align="center">A passionate business analyst from North Carolina</h3>

-- 🌱 I’m currently learning **Python for data visualization and modeling, along with some German on the side.**
+- 🌱 I’m currently learning **Python for data visualization and modeling and simulation, along with some German on the side.**

 - 💬 Ask me about **my past travels and future plans.
 I recently came back from two weeks in Chile.**